yul154/Summary-and-Interviews/Core Java.md

 * throw keyword can throw only one exception at a time.throws keyword can be used to declare multiple exceptions,
 * throw keyword we can propagate only unchecked exception, Checked exception can be propagated with throws.

+## How Can We Write a Custom Exception in Java?
+* Make the class extends one of the exceptions
+* Create a constructor with a String parameter, which is the detail message of the exception

 ---